bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    *
    * We make it a function and do not assign the result to a variable, so there is no chance of the variable being stale.
    */
+  // BK Ok
   function getState() public constant returns (State) {
+    // BK Ok - Is finalised?
     if(finalized) return State.Finalized;
+    // BK Ok - Needs finalizeAgent
     else if (address(finalizeAgent) == 0) return State.Preparing;
-    else if (!finalizeAgent.isSane()) return State.Preparing;
+    // BK Ok - Needs valid finalizeAgent else if (!finalizeAgent.isSane()) return State.Preparing;
-    else if (!pricingStrategy.isSane(address(this))) return State.Preparing;
+    // BK Ok - Needs ETH -> token conversion algorithm else if (!pricingStrategy.isSane(address(this))) return State.Preparing;
-    else if (block.timestamp < startsAt) return State.PreFunding;
+    // BK Ok - Set up and prepared, before the public crowdsale else if (block.timestamp < startsAt) return State.PreFunding;
-    else if (block.timestamp <= endsAt && !isCrowdsaleFull()) return State.Funding;
+    // BK Ok - Before crowdsale end, and cap not reached else if (block.timestamp <= endsAt && !isCrowdsaleFull()) return State.Funding;
+    // BK NOTE - [prev] Not finalised
+    //           [prev] After crowdsale start
+    //           [prev] Not (before end and cap not reached) => after end or cap reached
+    //           Minimum goal reached
     else if (isMinimumGoalReached()) return State.Success;
+    // BK NOTE - [prev] Not finalised
+    //           [prev] After crowdsale start
+    //           [prev] Not (before end and cap not reached) => after end or cap reached
+    //           [prev] Minimum goal not reached
+    //           Some funds raised
-    else if (!isMinimumGoalReached() && weiRaised > 0 && loadedRefund >= weiRaised) return State.Refunding;
+    //           Refunds have been loaded and >= funds raised else if (!isMinimumGoalReached() && weiRaised > 0 && loadedRefund >= weiRaised) return State.Refunding;
-    else return State.Failure;
+    // BK Ok - Something fell through the logic above else return State.Failure;
   }

-  /** This is for manual testing of multisig wallet interaction */ function setOwnerTestValue(uint val) onlyOwner {
+  /** This is for manual testing of multisig wallet interaction */
+  // BK NOTE - This function sets `ownerTestValue` which is unused and redundant, and not used in any other TokenMarket contracts
+  // BK Ok
+  function setOwnerTestValue(uint val) onlyOwner {
+    // BK OK
     ownerTestValue = val;
   }

   /** Interface marker. */
+  // BK NOTE - This function is unused in this set of contracts, but is used in one other TokenMarket contract
+  // BK Ok
   function isCrowdsale() public constant returns (bool) {
+    // BK Ok
     return true;
   }